Nick Holt

-Nicholas Holt V (born October 15, 1962) is an American football coach who is currently the head coach of Skorpions Varese of the Federazione Italiana di American Football.
-Previously he was co-defensive coordinator and linebackers coach at Purdue University for three seasons from 2017-19.
-Before that he was the defensive coordinator at Western Kentucky from 2013-16.
+Nicholas Holt V (born October 15, 1962) is an American football coach who is currently the assistant head coach and co-defensive coordinator at Abilene Christian.
+He was previously head coach of Skorpions Varese of the Federazione Italiana di American Football in 2020 and an offensive analyst for Texas Tech in 2021.
+Previously he was co-defensive coordinator and linebackers coach at Purdue University for three seasons from 2017 to 2019.
+Before that he was the defensive coordinator at Western Kentucky from 2013 to 2016.
 Earlier in his career, Holt was defensive coordinator and assistant head coach of the Washington Huskies, defensive coordinator and defensive line coach of the USC Trojans, and head coach of the Idaho Vandals from 2004 to 2005.

 Education

 Holt attended high school at Bellarmine College Preparatory in San Jose, California, where he played football and baseball and graduated in 1981.
 He enrolled at the University of the Pacific in Stockton, where he played linebacker and lettered for four years for the Tigers, redshirting in 1982 due to injury.
 In his senior season of 1985, Holt was an All-American honorable mention, Pacific's MVP and a team captain.
 During the 1983 season, Pacific's offensive coordinator and assistant head coach was alumnus Pete Carroll, whom Holt later worked under at USC.
 Holt graduated from UOP in 1986 with a bachelor's degree in political economics.